fabioz/Pydev/plugins/com.python.pydev.docs/new_homepage/manual_101_project_conf2.rst

-The first thing to know about Pydev is that to use it to its 'full extent', you must have your python modules beneath a **source folder** (the source folders are the paths that are added to your pythonpath).
+The first thing to know about Pydev is that to use it to its 'full extent', you must have your python modules beneath a **source folder** (the source folders are the paths that are added to your PYTHONPATH).

-You can add a new source folder in the menu: File > new > other > pydev > source folder.
+You can add a new source folder in the menu: **File > new > other > pydev > source folder**.

-**NOTE:** You may use pydev without configuring that, for quick scripts, but some features such as code-completion and code analysis may not work at all (but you will still have syntax highlighting and the default editor actions).
+**NOTE:** You may use pydev without configuring that, for quick scripts, but some features such as code analysis may not work at all (but you will still have syntax highlighting and the default editor actions).

 .. image:: images/new_source_folder.png